oscarb/flowlist/README.md

 * **No duplicates**, your friends will be notified when they´re trying to add content to your Flowlist that you've already seen.
 No more having to tell your friend they're late to the party.

+* **No extra password and username to remember**, Flowlist uses your phone number to identify you and your'e always logged in on your Android device.

+* **Flowlist web** will be available so you can see and manage your Flowlist from your desktop or any other device.